-The custodian, an independent organisation, has the physical possession of all securities purchased by the mutual fund, and undertakes responsibility for its handling and safekeeping.
+The custodian, an independent organization, has the physical possession of all securities purchased by the mutual fund and undertakes responsibility for its handling and safekeeping.
 For instance, SCHIL is the custodian for most fund houses in the country.

 6. How relevant is the expense ratio?